massbays-tech/MassWateR/README.md

 WARNING: Rtools is required to build R packages but is not currently installed.
 Please download and install the appropriate version of Rtools before proceeding: https://cran.rstudio.com/bin/windows/Rtools/
 ```

-This warning can be ignored.
+This warning can be ignored for the MassWateR solution.
 If desired, RTools can be obtained following the instructions [here](https://cran.rstudio.com/bin/windows/Rtools/).

 ## Using the package